AuDuongKhang/ILLUMINUS-AI-Assignment/README.md

 3. **Access the Application**:
    - **FastAPI WebSocket**: Connect to `ws://localhost:8000/ws/lipsync`.
-   - **Streamlit Client**: Open `http://localhost:8501` in a browser to upload image/audio and view results.
+   - **Streamlit Client**: Open `http://localhost:8501` in a browser to upload image and audio and view results.

 4. **Test with WebSocket Client**:
    - Follow the [WebSocket client instructions](#how-to-test-with-a-websocket-client) while the container is running.